 Jeremy Rifkin, president of the Foundation on Economic Trends in Washington, DC, states it succinctly:

 “People go hungry because much of arable land is used to grow feed grain for animals rather than people.”
 He offers as one example the Ethiopian famine of 1984, which was fueled by the meat industry.
-“While people starved, Ethiopia was growing linseed cake, cottonseed cake and rapeseed meal for European livestock,”
+“While people starved, Ethiopia was growing linseed cake, cottonseed cake and rapeseed meal for European livestock,”he says.

 “Millions of acres of land in the developing world are used for this purpose.
 Tragically, 80 percent of the world’s hungry children live in countries with food surpluses which are fed to animals for consumption by the affluent.”